 "The first winter, I saw natives catching fish in fifty below zero weather, which froze stiff as soon as they were taken out of the water.
 Months later, when they were thawed out, some of these fish were still alive".
 Clarence Birdseye

-On March 6, 1930, Birds Eye products were sent to a test market in Springfield, Massachusetts.
+On March 6, 1930, Birds Eye Frosted Food products were sent to a test market in Springfield, Massachusetts.
 The grocery store selected was Davidson's Market and the first item for sale was spinach.
 Sales were slow, but promising.
-This lead to Birdseye patenting his freezing method officially in the US on August 12, 1930.
+This led to Birdseye patenting the freezing method officially in the US on August 12, 1930.
 Interesting to note, he had received a patent in the UK three years earlier for fish sticks.
 Eventually 18 grocery stores in the area were selling frozen peas, spinach, raspberries, loganberries, cherries, fish and meats.
 Though Birdseye’s concept was revolutionary, it took awhile to catch on in America.
 Refrigeration units in grocery stores and markets were not prepared for his products, often storing the frozen food in ice cream cabinets.
+General Foods had a marketing idea; give glass top freezers away to retailers who were willing to sell the product.
 By 1933, 516 stores were selling the frozen food with better equipment to store the product.
 Right around the time of World War II, the family dynamics were changing.
 Men were abroad, serving their country, while the women found themselves working outside of the home.
 To provide their families with quick, yet nutritious meals, frozen food became the solution.
 Birds Eye created 168 patents for freezing, packaging, freezer paper, and similar inventions, many of which are still used today in modern freezing.

 Another interesting fact about Birds Eye.
 On November 15, 1969, the very first color TV commercial in the UK was aired, featuring Birds Eye peas.
 The commercial was aired during the children's show, The Thunderbirds, and was a bargain cost of 23 pounds.
 I could not end this story without mentioning the frozen dinner.
-Birds Eye started a version of the tv dinner in 1939 however it was a single dish, not a complete meal.
-If you are interested, chicken fricassee was the meal offered.
+Birds Eye started a version of the tv dinner in 1939 however it was a single dish, not a complete meal. chicken fricassee was the meal offered.
 In 1945, Maxson Food Systems of Long Island, New York created the first complete frozen meal.
 Maxson made Strato-Meals, which included pieces of meat, a vegetable and snack, for US Military airplane passengers.
 The meals were whipped up by a Swedish chef that lived in Queens (and was previously employed by the Queen of Romania).
 After an attempt to sell these meals to retail customers in a department store in Newark, New Jersey named Bamburger's, Strato-Meals never really got off the ground.
 This left the door wide open for Swedish immigrant Carl A. Swanson to launch Swanson TV Dinners on April 6, 1954.
-The first TV Dinner was roast turkey, corn bread dressing, sweet potatoes, and buttered peas.
+The first TV Dinner was roast turkey, cornbread dressing, sweet potatoes, and buttered peas.
 The frozen meal sold for 98 cents and the directions called for cooking the meal for 25 minutes at 425F.
 The design of the tray came from sales executive Gerry Thomas.
 He was inspired by how Pan American Airlines in Pittsburgh kept the food hot for airline passengers.
 The airline used aluminum trays that were separated into three compartments, to keep the food from blending together.